Dmmc123/taim-gan/README.md

     |   │
     |   ├── integration       <- Tests for checking the whole flow of TAIM-GAN
     |   │
-    |   └── init              <- Scripts for testing the mudules in atomic way
+    |   └── unit              <- Scripts for testing the mudules in atomic way
     |
     ├── app.py                <- Code for Gradio web application
     ├── compute_metrics.py    <- Code for computing Inceptions Scores on datasets